 All faculty, staff, and students who drive a motorized vehicle must register the vehicle, regardless of its ownership, with the Cashier located in the Student Center at Jefferson College Hillsboro.
-Parking permits cost \$10, must be renewed annually, and may be obtained from the Cashier or from Jefferson College Arnold, Jefferson College Northwest, or Jefferson College Imperial.
+Parking permits cost \$10, must be renewed annually, and may be obtained from the Cashier or from Jefferson College Arnold or Jefferson College Imperial.
 To purchase a parking permit, please bring your license plate information and photo identification.
-Parking permits are to be completely affixed to the lower portion of the front glass (passenger side) in plain view, with the permit number visible.
+Parking permits are to be hung from the rearview mirror, in plain view, with the permit number visible.
 All operators of motor vehicles are subject to Jefferson College traffic regulations while on campus.
 Parking permits for students with disabilities can be obtained by contacting Disability Support Services at (636)481-3169/797-3000, ext.
 3169.